-How long will it take to build my new pool?
+How long does it take to build a pool?
 This is a very popular question we get.
 Especially when we are knocking on summer’s door.
 You should expect about 4-8 weeks for the starting process to get completed.

 This is a little behind the scenes tour on a typical process for a homeowner living in a city.

 The contract is signed.
 Yea, everyone is ready to go.
 But wait, we need permits.
 As soon as you sign the contract we are calling in a Dig Test.
 You will notice someone comes out to the yard and marks your yard up with flags and/or paint.
 This is usually completed within 24hrs.
 Say a little prayer they don’t find any major utilities that will be in the way!